ncatlab/nlab-content/pages/9/4/2/8/8249/content.md

 which exists by the [[nLab:left lifting property]] of the [[nLab:projective object]]
 $C_0$ (since $C_\bullet$ is a projective resolution) against the [[nLab:epimorphism]] $p : B \to C$ of the [[nLab:short exact sequence]].

-In total this gives in degree 0
+In total this gives, in degree 0,

 $$
   \array{